eglaubauf/egMatLib/README.md

 ### Basics:

 - Lightweight (Houdini-native) storing and loading of node networks
-- Save MaterialX, Redshift Material Builders, Principled Shaders, Mantra Materialbuilders and Arnold Materialbuilders
+- Save MaterialX, OpenPBR-Surfae, Redshift Material Builders, Principled Shaders, Mantra Materialbuilders and Arnold Materialbuilders
 - Favorites
 - Categories
 - Searchable Material-Names and tags (use ":" as a modifier )